Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 - To make Deskman use your own proxy, go to Settings and enter a proxy server

-- Analyze won't work properly if multiple Deskman pages are open on the same system
+- Analyze won't work properly if multiple Deskman tabs are open at the same time

 - Analyze only works on localhost